linode/docs/docs/websites/varnish/use-varnish-and-nginx-to-serve-wordpress-over-ssl-and-http-on-debian-8.md

     After you've made this change, save and exit the file.

-3. Open `/etc/php5/fpm/pool.d/www.conf` and confirm that the `listen =` directive, which specifies the socket used by nginx to pass requests to PHP-FPM, matches the following:
+3. Open `/etc/php5/fpm/pool.d/www.conf` and confirm that the `listen =` directive, which specifies the socket used by NGINX to pass requests to PHP-FPM, matches the following:

     {{< file-excerpt "/etc/php5/fpm/pool.d/www.conf" conf >}}
 listen = /var/run/php5-fpm.sock